norskeld/sigma/apps/docs/content/combinators/when.md

 # when

 `when` combinator allows to create chained, context-aware parsers, that may depend on the output of the `context` parser.
 Returns a parser produced by the `parser` callback, which is called only if the `context` parser succeeds, i.e. if it fails, then `when` fails as well.
+A failure of the produced parser rewinds the cursor to before `context`, so the whole chain is retried or reported as one unit.

 ## Usage